ovh/docs/pages/platform/databases/postgresql_tuto_01_connect_strapi_to_managed_postgresql/guide.en-asia.md

 > [!warning]
 > For security reasons the default network configuration doesn't allow any incoming connections.
-> To allow access from your application or development environment to your PostgreSQL database service, you must add your IP addresses to the service whitelist.
+> To allow access from your application or development environment to your PostgreSQL database service, you must add your IP addresses to the service authorised list.

 #### Add your IPs to the DB authorised list